aleromano89/security-dashboard/README.md

     ```bash
     ./scan domains.csv --scan=pshtt
     ```
-4. Copy your result file into web server root.
-The output csv should have the following columns in order to be supported: Domain,Base Domain,Live,Redirect,Valid HTTPS,Domain Enforces HTTPS
+4. Copy your result.csv file into web server root.
+The output csv should have the following columns in order to be supported: Domain,Base Domain,Live,Redirect,Valid HTTPS,Domain Enforces HTTPS.
+You should also delete header row from this file before using dashboard.
 5. Open the dashboard in your web browser Ex. http://localhost/security-dashboard/

 # Credits